mog96/TipCalculatorUsingPHP/README.md

 * [x] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented:
-* [ ] Add support for custom tip percentage
+* [x] Add support for custom tip percentage
-* [ ] Add support for splitting the tip and total
+* [x] Add support for splitting the tip and total

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the functionality!
+* [x] Improved code organization with custom PHP functions.

 ## Video Walkthrough